cshum/imagor/README.md

 imagor is a Go library built with speed, security and extensibility in mind.
 Alongside there is [imagorvideo](https://github.com/cshum/imagorvideo) bringing video thumbnail capability through ffmpeg C bindings.

+### Mrsool specific changes

+- Fix: Missing content-length header for s3 uploads
+- Support for dynamic s3 bucket using request header `AWS-BUCKET` (loader,storage and results location would be in same bucket regardless of env, provide nested folders for storage and results)
+- docker-compose file for support for some Imgix operations

 ### Quick Start

 ```bash